Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 ### Configuring a laptop or desktop computer for authenticated Version 2 Onion services

-**Do this** to connect to an authenticated Version 2 Onion service from your laptop or desktop computer:
+**Do this** to connect to an authenticated Version 2 Onion service from your laptop or desktop computer.
+The procedure here assumes the use of the Tor client built-in to the Tor Browser, but the same procedure applies to a system Tor with appropriately modified filesystem paths:

 1. Install Tor Browser from [TorProject.org](https://www.torproject.org/download/download-easy.html).
 1. Acquire the access credentials you need from the Onion service operator.
 I.e., get in touch with them and ask them for access.
 If they do not respond, poke them until they send you your access credentials. :)